 4. *Make an appointment to see Fr John (266 2034). *No appointment necessary during Coronavirus

 5. Attend the Preparation Evening.
 Before your child is baptised parents attend a preparation session.
-Please contact Christine and Richard Watts to do this.
+Christine and Richard Watts will contact you.

 Preparation Evenings 2022 (held by Zoom during Covid-19)

 Tuesday 18 January Tuesday 26 April Tuesday 14 June